Saved Results

 Factors:

-DPYD activity score, Drug/regimen context, Laboratory-reported phenotype
+Laboratory-reported DPYD activity score, Drug context, Guideline-specific recommendation

 Reference: